Frank Hummert: Personal life and death

 Public records show that Hummert married the former Adeline Eleanor Woodlock (1886-1934) on July 27, 1908.
 Woodlock, called "Eleanor" by family and friends, resided just a few blocks away from Hummert and his family.
 Hummert was German Catholic and Woodlock was Irish Catholic.
 Walter Gustave "Gus" Haenschen, a popular St. Louis bandleader whom Hummert had publicized as a newspaper reporter, was the pianist at their wedding.

 Adeline Eleanor Hummert died on May 11, 1934.
 She and Frank Hummert had been married for 26 years at the time of her death.
-They had no children, and had been living in Chicago for several years before her passing.
+They had no children, and had been living in Chicago for several years before her death.
 Her gravestone in Chicago's Graceland Cemetery reads "Adeline Woodlock Hummert, 1886-1934, Beloved Wife of E. Frank Hummert."

 The following year, Hummert married Anne Ashenhurst, his former assistant at Blackett-Sample-Hummert.

 Hummert died on March 12, 1966, in Manhattan.
 He was 81.
 Anne Hummert, who never remarried, died a multimillionaire recluse on July 5, 1996, in her Fifth Avenue apartment at the age of 91.